-If you have been approved for tickets, approximately 6 weeks prior to the event, you will be asked to complete an online confirmation form.
-You must complete this confirmation form prior to the deadline indicated in order to secure your tickets at the event.
-Following this confirmation period, the We Day Registration Team will mail the all wristbands and/or tickets to your group.
+If you have been approved for tickets, approximately six weeks prior to the event, you will be asked to complete an online confirmation form.
+You must complete this confirmation form prior to the deadline indicated in order to secure your tickets for the event.
+Following this confirmation period, the We Day registration team will mail all wristbands and/or tickets to your group.
 All those on the waitlist will be contacted if the status of their tickets changes.

-Prior to applying for We Day tickets, schools and groups must commit to the We Act Program.
-Through the We Act Program, schools and groups are given access to free educational resources to assist them in completing one local and one global action relating to any social justice issue the group is interested in.
-Registration for the We Act Program is open and can be accessed at freethechildren.com/weact.
+Prior to applying for We Day tickets, schools and groups must commit to the We Schools program.
+Through the We Schools program, schools and groups are given access to free educational resources to assist them in completing one local and one global action relating to any social justice issue they choose.
+Registration for the We Schools program is open and can be accessed at here.

 Once you are a part of the program you can request to be added to the waitlist for tickets to We Day by emailing firstname.lastname@example.org with the following information:

 Please note: tickets are allocated based on the size of the venue and the number of groups registering—not on the size of the groups registering.